bharatgirdhar/PanopticSegmentation/README.md

 ## Approach

 Our Solutioning will be Divided into 2 Phases:
-1. TO Train DETr to Predict Bounding Boxes
+1. To Train DETR to Predict Bounding Boxes
-2. ADD PanOptic Segmentation Head on DETR to do Segmentation.
+2. ADD Panoptic Segmentation Head on DETR to do Segmentation.

-### Phase 1:
+## Phase 1:
 We will First train DETR to predict the Bounding Boxes for the Construction Classses (~60) and Stuff.
 DETR is already trained to Predict Stuff so we will use the Pre-Trained model and then train thte model on our dataset.
 DETR was trained for 300 EPOCS for COCOA dataset that had 91 classes, our dataset has approx. 60 classes so the training will be done for approx. 200 EPOCS.

 ### Dataset